ZachariahPrice/ZP1stWebsite/README.md

 # ZP1stWebsite
 What is this website?

-This was made during week 1 of my class studying at MIT.
-It looks horrible yes, but it's just a basic website where we learning html and css.
+This is a website that I made during the 1st week of studying at MIT.
+This websites is part of an exercise that we had to complete.
+The website itself is very basic, as we were just beginners.

-I will not be adding more to it, but will add more projects in the future.
+I will not be adding more to the website.

-In terms of usuage, it's just viewing it, theres not much you can do with it.
+If you do download it, do not edit and publish it onto the internet pretending it to be your own work.